sudhucodes/formsync/README.md

-# FormSync – Serverless & Secure
+# FormSync - by SudhuCodes

 **Fast, secure and serverless form submissions — without any backend.**